softwaremill/ox/README.md

 Some of the above are already addressed in the API, some are coming up in the future.
 We’d love your help in shaping the project!

-To test ox, use the following dependency, using either [sbt](https://www.scala-sbt.org):
+To test Ox, use the following dependency, using either [sbt](https://www.scala-sbt.org):

 ```scala
 "com.softwaremill.ox" %% "core" % "0.0.26"